joakim/kay/ideas.md

   - An IDE may "concretize" cells, enabling inspection of their state and direct manipulation while running
   - Maybe enables time as a factor, with time travel debugging?

-It's not homoiconic like Lisp, though maybe it could be if cells and collections were the same thing?

 ### The Internet